haseebnqureshi/Basefloor/docs/reference/models.md

 ## Overview

-The `models/index.js` file in MinAPI provides a powerful and flexible system for defining data models and their interactions with the database.
-This document explains how models work in MinAPI and how they can be customized through the `minapi.config.js` file.
+The `models/index.js` file in Basefloor provides a powerful and flexible system for defining data models and their interactions with the database.
+This document explains how models work in Basefloor and how they can be customized through the `basefloor.config.js` file.

 ## Model Definition

-Models in MinAPI are defined as JavaScript objects with specific properties that determine how data is stored, retrieved, and manipulated.
+Models in Basefloor are defined as JavaScript objects with specific properties that determine how data is stored, retrieved, and manipulated.
 Each model represents a collection in the database and defines the schema, validation rules, and behavior for that collection.

 ### Basic Model Structure